MOFNY/Portfolio-Site/README.md

 Portfolio-Site
 ==============
-This contains my Jade, SCSS, and JS files used on my portfolio site.
+This contains my Jade, SCSS, and JS files used on my portfolio site: http://christopherschuck.com